CiarennHollis/ArcadeCabinetProject/ArcadeCabinetDevLog.md

 # Arcade Cabinet Input Software Devlog
 #### Ciarenn Hollis

+## 8 June 2023 | 10:57
+### Update
+ * So, after removing the delay (setting it to zero), both games could read input from the controller.
+However, this input is a kin to making a keystroke several times per second rather than a keystroke being held so the in-game player avatar wasn't performing the way it normally would when reacting to regular keyboard input.
+ * I am going to have to have a system that reads and checks input off the controller in a similar way that the input off a keyboard is read and checked.
+### Next steps
+ * Research how a cpu reads input off the of a keyboard.
+ * Figure out how to implement a similar system for the game controller.

+## 8 June 2023 | 10:43
+### Update
+ * So, the controller can "type" it's ascii input equivalents into a text editor.
+But I wanted to see how it performs with an actual game.
+One of the developers from FlatRedBall the David A. knows gave me some games to try out.
+ * I tried out one of the games that that developer gave me (KosmoSquad) but the controller didn't seem to work with it.
+So instead I tried it out with the game Hyperlight Drifter to see if it might have just been that game or if it was the controller.
+In Hyperlight Drifter, the controller still didn't work but the game was reading input from it.
+The player avater did move and react slightly to it.
+I'm thinking maybe the delay on the controller may be too high for playing an actuall game with it so I'm going try a lower delay time to see if it changes anything.
 ## 6 June 2023 | 14:50
 ### Update
  * I was lookind around at things that could be used to fix the problem with the "extra" input keystrokes.
 I found a video Paul McWhorter where he was setting up a push button and referenced the code he used for the delay on his button.